Reishimanfr/The-World-Machine-Bot/README.md

 ## ❓ Support

-Message me on discord (@rei.shi) or [the support server](https://discord.gg/QGeraSWsan) and ask any question you want regarding the bot.
-Also be sure to check the wiki for most common topics!
+Please message me on discord (@rei.shi) or [the support server](https://discord.gg/QGeraSWsan) and ask any question you want regarding the bot.
+Also, be sure to check the wiki for the most common topics!

 ## 📦 Dependencies